CatherineBacon/urlshortenermicro/README.md

 [ ] add protocol to shorturl link

-[ ] add list of latest urls to homepage?
+[x] add list of latest urls to homepage? no

 [x] fix todos!